libprima/prima/fsrc/newuoa/README.txt

-This is a module providing a modern Fortran implementation of the NEWUOA algorithm described in
+This is a modern Fortran implementation of the NEWUOA algorithm described in

 M. J. D. Powell, The NEWUOA software for unconstrained optimization without derivatives, In Large-Scale Nonlinear Optimization, eds.
 G. Di